KeyC0de/StatePattern/readme.md

 This is a demonstration of the State Design Pattern in C++ with a groovy example that sticks (hopefully).

 The state pattern allows an object to alter its behavior at runtime when its internal state changes.
-It is conceptually similar to finite-state machines.
-An alternative to the Strategy pattern, which is able to switch a strategy through invocations of methods defined in the pattern's interface.
-In fact, the state pattern allows an object to be modeled as a state machine.
+There is a base `State` class and various concrete derives state classes.
+The state class hierarchy make up a state machine and the desired object can be at any single state at a time.
+State is an alternative behavioral software design pattern to the [Strategy](https://keyc0de.com/posts/48.html) pattern.

 <p style="text-align: center;">
 	<img src="_present/state.jpg" />